Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 The Eagles, who won the Super Bowl five years ago with a different coach and quarterback, will try to do it again behind the formidable duo of Hurts and coach Nick Sirianni.
 Philadelphia will play either the Cincinnati Bengals or former Eagles coach Andy Reid’s Kansas City Chiefs.

-“Obviously this is something you dream about as a kid.
-All these guys on the team have dreamt about this their entire lives, too,” Sirianni said.
-“Just to be able to do this together with a bunch of men that love each other, that are connected to each other, that will do anything for each other is pretty sweet.”
+Hurts sat alone at his locker dressed all in purple and he took a few puffs of a cigar as the Eagles celebrated around him.
+He understood there was one more game to win.

+“I never knew how far we’d go,” Hurts said, “but I never said it couldn’t be done.”

-Miles Sanders ran for two touchdowns and linebacker Haason Redick made the hit that forced 49ers rookie quarterback Brock Purdy out of the game with an elbow injury.
-Redick also recovered a fumble by Purdy’s replacement, Josh Johnson, who later suffered a concussion.
+Miles Sanders ran for two touchdowns and linebacker Haason Reddick made the hit that forced 49ers rookie quarterback Brock Purdy out of the game with an elbow injury.
+Reddick also recovered a fumble by Purdy’s replacement, Josh Johnson, who later suffered a concussion.

-That forced Purdy back into the game, but his injury was clearly a factor as the 49ers all but gave up on throwing the ball, even while trailing by multiple scores.
+That forced Purdy back into the game, but his injury was clearly a factor as the 49ers all but gave up on the passing game, even while trailing by multiple scores.
+Purdy said he was unable to throw the ball more than 10 yards after his elbow got hurt.

-Philadelphia police greased traffic and light poles in what has often proved a futile attempt to slow the revelry ahead.
-But a city that has been starved for a championship now has its beloved Birds in the Super Bowl just three months after the Philadelphia Phillies reached the World Series.
+Philadelphia police greased traffic and light poles in what proved again to be a futile attempt to slow the postgame revelry.
+The city now has its beloved Birds in the Super Bowl just three months after the Philadelphia Phillies reached the World Series.

-“You see this city and the passion they have for this team.
-We’re so appreciative of these fans,” Sirianni said.
-“Look at this place.
-There’s no place like this in the NFL.
-It’s a hard-working city, it’s a blue-collar city.
-We think that’s the type of team we have.”
+“When you guys go into our indoor (practice facility), there’s always that picture in the back part of it of the 2017 NFC championship game, and it’s just the electricity of the stadium,” said Sirianni, who was hired two years ago to replace the Eagles’ Super Bowl-winning coach, Doug Pederson.
+“We’re looking forward to getting another picture up there of this special moment that we had.”

 The game disintegrated in the waning minutes and Philadelphia’s K’Von Wallace and San Francisco’s Trent Williams were ejected for their roles in a brawl.
 Williams yanked Wallace from behind and slammed him to the ground.

-At that point, who cared?
-Eagles fans waved their green towels and went wild as confetti fluttered around them.
-They sang the fight song — one more emphatic “E-A-G-L-E-S Eagles!” — in celebration of a franchise that advanced to its fourth Super Bowl.
+The moment only seemed to rile up Eagles fans even more as they soon waved their green towels and went wild as confetti fluttered around them.

+“We’ve got one more game for the rest of our lives,” Sanders said.

 The Eagles broke the game open in the final two minutes of the first half, getting a rise out of a crowd that had been quiet with nervous energy since a touchdown on the opening drive.